arshandalili/semantic-plausibility/README.md

 ### Ensemble (Majority Voting)

 To see the results of the ensemble model, you can run the `Ensemble_and_Results.ipynb` notebook in the `models/Ensemble_and_Results` folder.
 This notebook will show the results of the models themselves plus their majority voting for all tasks and overall.

+And that's it!
+You can now run and see the results of the models! 😃